Fullmeals.

 Step 3: Add Spices and Tomatoes

 Stir in 1 tablespoon of garam masala.
-Add 1 diced medium tomato and cook for about , stirring occasionally, until the tomato has completely broken down and forms a sauce-like consistency.
+Add 1 medium tomato and cook for about , stirring occasionally, until the tomato has completely broken down and forms a sauce-like consistency.

 Step 4: Simmer the Dhal

 Drain the soaked chana dal and add it to the pot.
 Pour in 2 cups of water and stir.
-Bring to a boil, then reduce the heat to low, cover, and simmer for .
+Bring to a boil, then the heat to low, cover, and for .
 Stir every so often to prevent sticking.
 If the dhal becomes too thick, add a little more water.

 Step 5: Prepare Roti Dry Ingredients